nrwl/nx/docs/generated/api-js/generators/application.md

 Possible values: `workspace`, `project`, `npm-scripts`

-Determines how whether the project's executors should be configured in workspace.json, project.json or as npm scripts
+Determines whether the project's executors should be configured in workspace.json, project.json or as npm scripts

 ### directory